Currents Center for Recreation and Creativity

 - We believe the Community Center should be accessible to people of all abilities.

-- We believe the Community Center must be affordable to all in terms of building the Center, maintaining the Center, and using the Center.
+- We believe the Community Center must be affordable to all in terms of building, maintaining, and using the Center.

 - We believe in a Community Center where users and visitors will see and experience intentional design related to the arts, culture, creativity, recreation, and social gathering.